ProfessorManhattan/release-config/README.md

 ## Overview

 [semantic-release](https://www.npmjs.com/package/semantic-release) automates the process of releasing packages to a wide variety of target eco-systems.
-This package bundles together the dependencies required for automatically releasing assets to npmjs.org, gitlab.com, github.com, and pypi.org.
-It also includes the ability to run shell scripts throughout the `semantic-release` flow among a few other features that you will have to find as easter eggs.
+This package bundles together the dependencies required for automatically releasing assets for the following project types:

+- **NPM**: Publishes to npmjs.org
+- **GitLab**: Publishes to GitLab Releases
+- **GitHub**: Publishes to GitHub Releases
+- **PyPi**: Publishes Python projects to pypi.org
+- **Docker**: Publishes to DockerHub or a registry of your choice
+- **VagrantUp**: Builds VMs with Packer and then publishes them to VagrantUp

+The configuration can be easily modified to accomodate your specific needs (like most semantic-release shared configurations).
+A good amount of the actual logic for verifying and compiling assets in this particular configuration is housed in our Taskfile.yml file.
+The [Taskfile.yml project](https://taskfile.dev/#/) is awesome project you should totally check out.
+We even created a more flavorful variant called [Bodega](https://github.com/ProfessorManhattan/Bodega).

 <a href="#requirements" style="width:100%"><img style="width:100%" src="https://gitlab.com/megabyte-labs/assets/-/raw/master/png/aqua-divider.png" /></a>